myagizguler/angular-universal-firebase-boilerplate/README.md

 ## Usage

-An blank Angular app is inside src/ folder.
+A blank Angular app is inside src/ folder.
 Build Your website there.

 ## Deployment